cdukedev/mdc-RAG/README.md

-# mdc-RAG
+# prjctcode-LLM
-Vector DB application
+LLM using Langchain